nf-core/website/src/content/events/2024/hackathon-march-2024/index.md

 ---
 title: Hackathon - March 2024 (Online)
-subtitle: A virtual hackathon with local gatherings to develop nf-core together
+subtitle: A virtual hackathon with local sites to develop nf-core together
 type: hackathon
 start_date: '2024-03-18'
-start_time: '10:00+02:00'
+start_time: '11:00+02:00'
 end_date: '2024-03-20'
-end_time: '18:00+02:00'
+end_time: '17:00+02:00'
 location_name: Gather town, Slack, and local sites.
 import_typeform: true
 ---

 # Welcome

-Join us online March 18-20, 2024, for the nf-core hackathon! 🗓️
+Join us online **March 18-20, 2024**, for the nf-core hackathon! 🗓️

 The nf-core hackathon is free and is being held online (we will be back in [Gather](https://gather.town/)).
 Some community members are also hosting [local sites](#local-sites).

+> Please note this is not a training event.
+More information about our community foundational training event, being held March 5-6, 2024, will be available soon.

 :::info
-The event will be free and we welcome everyone!
-More information about registration coming soon.
+**Key Dates**

+- Registration to host a local site opens (Jan 15, 2024)
+- Registration to host a local sites closes (Feb 2, 2024)
+- Registration to attend the hackathon at a local site or online opens (Feb 15, 2024)
+- Registration to attend the hackathon at a local site closes (March 18, 2024)
+- Registration to attend the hackathon online closes (March 18, 2024)
+- Hackathon (March 18-20, 2024)

 :::

 # Online: Gather

 The hackathon is being held in a virtual venue on the platform Gather.
 If you have never used Gather before we have [a bytesize video](https://nf-co.re/events/2022/bytesize-37-gathertown) from the March 2022 hackathon that will help you to get started.

+We will create a safe list of registered participants that will be able to access the hackathon space.
+Make sure you register with the e-mail address you will use to access Gather.

 <!--
 To join, you will need to follow these steps: